Geontech/bsp_epiq_sidekiq_mpcie/README.md

 ## Epiq Solution SDK version:
 sidekiq_sdk_v4.4.0

+## FPGA Tools Vendor/Version/License:
+Xilinx ISE 14.7, with Webpack license, is sufficient for targeting the Spartan xc6slx45t-3-csg324 on the Sidekiq Mini PCIe.

 ## Below is a simple cheatsheet for cloning the required repos, building and execute a Control Plane only application.
 Refer to OpenCPI Installation guide for more details.

 1. Clone OpenCPI framework, checkout proper branch and build framework for CentOS7